Tyre History, Family Crest & Coats of Arms

 - Nedra Tyre (1921-1990), American television writer, best known as the writer for The Philip Morris Playhouse (1953)

-- Scott P. Tyre, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 2004; Member, Credentials Committee, 2008
+- Scott P. Tyre, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 2004; Member, Credentials Committee, 2008

 - Barbara Tyre, American Republican politician, Alternate Delegate to Republican National Convention from West Virginia, 2012